Female Patients To Prevent Sexual Abuse In Medical Settings

 You Should Have a Personal Advocate For Surgery?

-will never do anything inappropriate.
+doctor will never do anything inappropriate.
 A well-respected doctor

-did unnecessary breast exams on high school girls whose mothers were
+did unnecessary breast exams on high school girls whose mothers

-your gynecologist refers you to a gynecologic oncologist,
+cancer and your gynecologist refers you to a gynecologic oncologist,

 make sure that the referral is to a female gynecologic

 oncologist.
 Do not buy the argument that a male gynecologic oncologist

 is exempt since he is very skilled in helping with gynecologic cancers.
-A

 Check out the article, Referral